homestar92/ring-lardner-transcriptions/Stop Me If You've Heard This One.md

 "In the two days I was there, I read every story in every paper, trying to find a solution to 'my mystery,' but without success.
-And that's all there is to it, ex- cept that Cohan turned down my play."
+And that's all there is to it, except that Cohan turned down my play."

 "Very interesting!"
-Mr. Osborne re- marked.
+Mr. Osborne remarked.
 "I believe if I had been you,
 I'd have followed the man and his escort, just to satisfy my curiosity."